JSTOR-Labs/plant-humanities/Paperbark/README.md

 license="CC BY-SA 3.0">

 ###
-The *Melaleuca* genus was identified in 1750 by Carl Linnaeus based on observations of specimens collected by the earlier German-born botanist Georg Eberhard Rumphius (1627-1702) on the Indonesian Maluku Islands in the 1660s, during his employment with the Dutch East India Company.
-Famed as “the Pliny of the Indies,” Rumphius’ botanical work, *Herbarium Amboinense* (1741), was published decades posthumously against all odds—despite the author’s acquired blindness late in life (as shown in the frontispiece portrait), the loss of his library and earliest manuscript draft to a fire, and a subsequent loss of a completed manuscript in a shipwreck.[^12]
+In 1750, Swedish botanist Carl Linnaeus (1707–1778) identified the genus and named it *Melaleuca*—taken from the Greek “mélas” (black) and “leukós” (white)—using observations of specimens collected by German-born botanist (and famed as the Pliny of the Indies) Georg Eberhard Rumphius (1627–1702) on the Indonesian Maluku Islands in the 1660s, during his employment with the Dutch East India Company.
+Rumphius’ botanical work, *Herbarium Amboinense* was published in 1741 posthumously and against all odds, given his blindness late in life (as shown in the frontispiece portrait), the loss of his library and earliest manuscript draft to a fire, and a subsequent loss of a completed manuscript in a shipwreck.[^12]
 <param ve-entity eid="Q1043">
 <param ve-entity eid="Q61439">
 <param ve-entity eid="Q3827">